Clearinx/SeatExchangerApp/README.md

 Some other basic info:

 - Multiple user accounts can be created, and users' data are handled separatley.
-- Only valid, existing flight numbers can be added.
 - There is a constant integrity among the local database and iCloud, so the app could have ran based on the local data as only.
 As there are no offline features implemented yet, offline mode is not available.

 ## Tests

+The test scripts are testing the Clean Swift architecture's components separately, using spy and mock classes.
+You can find them in the FlightRiderTests folder.

-Currently only UI tests are available, which you can find in the FlightRiderUITests folder.
+You can find the UI tests in the FlightRiderUITests folder.
 To run the tests, you have to make sure that the "Remember me" switch in the main screen is switched off, and the E-mail and Password fields should be empty.
 If everything is installed correctly, these tests should run successfully.

-Non-ui tests will be available soon.